-↑ LL Freshman and Sophomore men students are required to participate in a physical fitness program at least one period per week.
+A LL Freshman and Sophomore men students are required to participate in a physical fitness program three times per week.
 Classes in required physical education for men are given during all periods, including the seventh, on Monday, Wednesday, and Friday.
-All Freshman and Sophomore girls are erquired to take physical education.
-Girls' classes are on Tuesday and Thursday from the first period through the seventh.
-No academic credit is given for this work.
-Exemptions from this requirement are permitted only upon written request of the school physician or upon the written consent of the Dean of the college.